-GoHenry (now Acorns Early) vs. Greenlight: Which app is best for your family?
+Acorns Early vs. Greenlight: Which app is best for your family?

-Teaching your kids financial skills is easier than ever with family debit cards and money apps, where you can set chores and allowances, track savings goals and spending, and even learn how to invest from an early age.
+Teaching your kids financial skills is easier than ever with family debit cards and money apps.
+Along with Greenlight, apps such as BusyKid, FamZoo, and Acorns Early let you set chores and allowances, track savings goals and spending, and even teach your kids how to invest from an early age.

-Greenlight and GoHenry (now known as Acorns Early) are two of the most popular debit cards for kids, both designed to help parents teach kids smart money management through hands-on learning.
+Greenlight and Acorns Early (formerly GoHenry) are two of the most popular debit card apps for kids, both designed to help parents teach kids smart money management through hands-on learning.
 While they share many similarities, there are key differences in features, prices, and flexibility.
 Here, we break down the details of each to help you decide which is best for your family.

 Features comparison

-Both GoHenry and Greenlight come with similar core features like the debit card, allowance automation, chore assignments, and basic parental controls.
-But Greenlight gives you the option to upgrade beyond the basics with features like cash back on savings¹, cashback rewards², location sharing³, and driving reports³ that make it more of a one-stop experience.
+Acorns Early and Greenlight offer similar core features, including a debit card, allowance automation, chore assignments, and basic parental controls.
+However, Greenlight gives you the option to upgrade beyond the basics with features like cash back on savings¹, cashback rewards², investing with parental oversight, location sharing³, and driving reports³ that make it a one-stop experience.

 Greenlight vs. GoHenry | Greenlight | GoHenry |